Vehsamrak/backend-refactoring-challenge/README.md

 ### In progress

 ### Done
-* Declare return and argument types everywhere
-* [Critical] Remove symfony cache directories from git
+* [Critical] Symfony cache directories removed from git.
+* [Critical] Tests ServiceControllerTest::getOneServiceFound() and ServiceControllerTest::getOneServiceNotFound() are failed because undefined variable error in \AppBundle\Controller\ServiceController::getAction()
+* [Critical] TargetEntity property in ORM\ManyToOne annotation in Job entity has typo.
+Fixed to valid related entity classname.
+* [Critical] Fixed @ORM\JoinColumn annotation in Job entity related to zipcode points to wrong field (category_id).
+* All TODOs removed from project.
+* Return and argument types declared everywhere.
 * Cache and logs moved to projects "var" directory to follow the principle of least surprise
-* [Critical] Tests ServiceControllerTest::getOneServiceFound() and ServiceControllerTest::getOneServiceNotFound() are failed because undefined variable error in \AppBundle\Controller\ServiceController::getAction()
 * Test ZipcodeControllerTest::getOneZipcodeNotFound() failed due to wrong http code assertion
 * Package "roave/securityadvisories" added to dependencies, to ensure application doesn't have installed dependencies with known security vulnerabilities.
 * Move tests inside bundle